News - Comments

 Escape From L.A.
 Album

-Heavy metal is really not my cup of tea except for a few bands.
+Heavy metal and stuff is really not my cup of tea except for a few bands.
 However, the

 songs suits the movie and White Zombie (and Rob Zombie) is one of these few